Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

 We are grateful to the RIKEN Nishina Center accelerator staff for providing the stable and high-intensity $^{18}$O beam and to the BigRIPS team for the smooth operation of the secondary beam.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—Projektnummer 279384907–SFB 1245.
 Y. L. S. and A. O. acknowledge the support from the Alexander von Humboldt foundation.
 Y. L. S. acknowledges the support of Marie Sk\l{}odowska-Curie Individual Fellowship (H2020-MSCA-IF-2015-705023) from the European Union and the support from the Helmholtz International Center for FAIR.
-K.O. acknowledges the support by Grant-in-Aid for Scientific Research JP21H00125.
-M.G.R.\ acknowledges financial support by MCIN\slash AEI \slash 10.13039 \slash 501100011033 under I+D+i project No.\ PID2020-114687GB-I00, by the Consejer\'{\i}a de Econom\'{\i}a, Conocimiento, Empresas y Universidad, Junta de Andaluc\'{\i}a (Spain) and ``ERDF-A Way of Making Europe'' under PAIDI 2020 project No.\ P20\_01247, and by the European Social Fund and Junta de Andalucía (PAIDI 2020) under grant number DOC-01006.
-C.X.Y. acknowledges Guangdong Major Project of Basic and Applied Basic Research (2021B0301030006).
+K. O. acknowledges the support by Grant-in-Aid for Scientific Research JP21H00125.
+M. G. R.\ acknowledges financial support by MCIN\slash AEI \slash 10.13039 \slash 501100011033 under I+D+i project No.\ PID2020-114687GB-I00, by the Consejer\'{\i}a de Econom\'{\i}a, Conocimiento, Empresas y Universidad, Junta de Andaluc\'{\i}a (Spain) and ``ERDF-A Way of Making Europe'' under PAIDI 2020 project No.\ P20\_01247, and by the European Social Fund and Junta de Andalucía (PAIDI 2020) under grant no. DOC-01006.
+C. X. Y. acknowledges Guangdong Major Project of Basic and Applied Basic Research (2021B0301030006).
 J. L. acknowledges the support from Research Grants Council (RGC) of Hong Kong (GRF-17303717).
 T. N. acknowledges the JSPS Kakenhi Grants No. JP16H02179, JP18H05404.
 Y. T. acknowledges the JSPS Grant-in-Aid for Scientific Research Grants No. JP21H01114.
+H. N. L. acknowledges the Fundamental Research Funds for the Central Universities of China.
 This work was supported by the Institute for Basic Science (IBS-R031-D1).
+B. A. B. was supported by NSF grant PHY-2110365.
 Y. Satou is thanked for his help with the inelastic scattering calculations.
 We thank T. Aumann, C. A. Bertulani and M. Duer for their valuable comments on the manuscript.